-- Management of requests for dynamic transfers: To allow market participants who are developing or contracting for new dynamically transferred resources to self-manage risks that their projects, combined with existing dynamic transfers, do not exceed the available transfer capability, determine procedures for sharing data regarding dynamic transfer agreements that have been registered and/or are operational at specific interties. - Aggregation of conventional and/or renewable resources: Support aggregation of resources that are electrically close together. - Generator-only BAAs: As with any resource seeking to dynamically import into the ISO, the ISO will approve dynamic scheduling agreements in which performance terms and conditions, supported by successful management of inadvertent energy and sufficient contingency reserves, indicate that the resource will reliably perform as a dynamic schedule. - Dynamic exports: Allow dynamic exports of supply resources that are geographically within the ISO's BAA. - Layoffs from pseudo-ties: Continue to support exports to native BAAs from pseudo-tie generators, as the ISO has done in the pilot implementation. - Multiple dynamic schedules: Allow an external generator to be split in fixed shares as dynamic schedules (not pseudo-ties) that would be scheduled on different interties in order to obtain transmission through external BAAs. - Non-firm transmission: Allow dynamic schedules for energy to use non-firm transmission through external BAAs. - Documentation for ancillary service certification: Modify requirements to align certification processes. - Coordination with neighboring BAAs: Coordinate development of similar market initiatives.
+- Management of requests for dynamic transfers: To allow market participants who are developing or contracting for new dynamically transferred resources to self-manage risks that their projects, combined with existing dynamic transfers, do not exceed the available transfer capability, determine procedures for sharing data regarding dynamic transfer agreements that have been registered and/or are operational at specific interties. - Aggregation of conventional and/or renewable resources: Support aggregation of resources that are electrically close together. - Generator-only BAAs: As with any resource seeking to dynamically import into the ISO, the ISO will approve dynamic scheduling agreements in which performance terms and conditions, supported by successful management of inadvertent energy and sufficient contingency reserves, indicate that the resource will reliably perform as a dynamic schedule. - Dynamic exports: Allow dynamic exports of supply resources that are geographically within the ISO's BAA. - Layoffs from pseudo-ties: Continue to support exports to native BAAs from pseudo-tie generators, as the ISO has done in the pilot implementation. - Multiple dynamic schedules: Allow an external generator to be split in fixed shares as dynamic schedules (not pseudo-ties) that would be scheduled on different interties in order to obtain transmission through external BAAs. - Non-firm transmission: Allow dynamic schedules for energy to use non-firm transmission through external BAAs. - Documentation for AS certification: Modify requirements to align certification processes. - Coordination with neighboring BAAs: Coordinate development of similar market initiatives.

-In most of these areas, the ISO's proposals in this Final Proposal are the same as in the Straw Proposal, as modified in the Supplement to the Straw Proposal, and differences in the original and this Final Proposal mostly seek to clarify the explanation of the proposals if needed, as well to refine their details.
+In most of these areas, the ISO's proposals in this Draft Final Proposal and Revised Draft Final Proposal are the same as in the Straw Proposal, as modified in the Supplement to the Straw Proposal, and differences in the original and this Revised Draft Final Proposal mostly seek to clarify the explanation of the proposals if needed, as well to refine their details.
 The Draft Final Proposal added detail concerning the ISO's technical studies of limits on dynamic imports of intermittent resources, and the studies have been completed.
 The ISO's technical studies have concluded that no dynamic transfer capability limits need to be applied to intermittent resources at this time within the ISO's BAA.
 As part of the ISO's overall operational response to increasing levels of generation by intermittent resources, the ISO will monitor any operational issues that relate to dynamic transfers, and will coordinate with other affected BAAs to study regional issues affecting dynamic transfer capability.
 If such limitations become apparent in the future, the ISO will identify appropriate responses, including potentially limiting new dynamic transfers of intermittent resources, but would not limit dynamic transfers that would have already been established.
-The resolution of these issues will be formalized as needed in revisions to the ISO tariff as approved by the ISO Board of Governors as they pertain to dynamic scheduling, and as an addition of standard contract terms for pseudo-tie imports and dynamic exports.
+The resolution of these issues will be formalized in the final proposal that will be recommended to the ISO Board of Governors, and as needed in revisions to the ISO tariff as approved by the ISO Board of Governors as they pertain to dynamic scheduling, and as an addition of standard contract terms for pseudo-tie imports and dynamic exports.